 General Safety Concerns Regarding Van Accidents

-Beyond the physical safety concerns of the 15-passenger vans, there are other factors that can contribute to accidents (see here).
-As stated before, these are typically used in-group settings, such as churches, schools and nursing homes for transport.
-Often times they are being driven and loaded by non-professional drivers that are unfamiliar with driving and maintaining these larger types of vehicles.
+There are other factors beyond the physical safety concerns of the 15-passenger vans that can contribute to accidents (see here).
+Vans are typically used in-group settings, such as churches, schools, and nursing homes for transport.
+Often, the vans are being driven and loaded by non-professional drivers that are unfamiliar with driving and maintaining these larger types of vehicles.
 This can lead to several safety issues that can compile on top of their already less-than-stellar safety rating:

-- Loading the vehicle.
+- Loading the van.
 Weight should be distributed front to back.
 Uneven loads can contribute to balance and gravity issues.

 - Handling a large van.
 Many drivers of these vans are inexperienced at driving a large vehicle.
 Large, top-heavy vans handle much different than other smaller passenger vehicles.

 - Maintenance.
-Tire pressure is important in larger vehicles.
+Tire pressure is vital for larger vehicles.
 Proper maintenance needs to be used to ensure both the rear and front tires are at the correct pressure.

 - No endorsement.
-There is not a special license or requirement needed to drive these vehicles.
+No special license or requirement needed to drive these vehicles.
 Many times someone who is untrained in how to handle a larger vehicle is allowed to get behind the wheel.

-If you or a loved one has been injured when aboard a passenger van, you may need legal assistance fighting your claim– particularly when there is a commercial insurance carrier involved.
+If you, or a loved one, have been injured when aboard a passenger van, you may need legal assistance fighting your claim– particularly when there is a commercial insurance carrier involved.
 The Illinois van accident attorneys at Rosenfeld Injury Lawyers understand the sensitive nature of some of these accidents and assist in getting you the financial compensation you need and deserve.
-We offer a free consultation to discuss your case and advise you on what avenues you can pursue for your claim.
+We offer a free consultation to discuss your case and advise you on how what avenues you can pursue your claim.
 If you cannot make it to our offices, we can have an attorney or investigator visit with you at your home or hospital.